LuckyHubsi/CCL4_Escape_Room/README.md

 ## Promotional Slogans

-1. Noelle: Play Enchanted Escape to escape from this cursed reaity!
+1. Noelle: If you can't magick away all of life's problems, play Enchanted Escape to escape this cursed reality.
 2. Michi: Immerse yourself in the magical challenge of Enchanted Escape and escape the witch's grasp!
 3. Marco: Tired of escaping your problems?
 How about trying to escape a virtual escape room in Enchanted Escape.
 Play Now!
 4. Leonard: The game is an escape room experience of all ages that people can enjoy at home!